jdavis/jdavis.github.com/_posts/2014-02-12-doing-your-homework-in-latex.md

    powerful way to conceptualize things.
 There's just something different about the way things look so perfect that makes the subject easier to understand.

+3. **You'll do better in your classes.** This one goes with the previous point, but having the ability to see your homework helps you understand it.
+By understanding it well, you'll do better on tests.
+You will maximize how much you can learn as well as maximize your grade (if that matters to you).

 3. **It's *very* neat & tidy.**
    Although my [handwriting has improved][handwriting] quite a bit, I still find myself slipping back into a rushed, messy script from the past.
 LaTeX gives